proycon/codemetapy/README.rst

 This will ensure your ``setup.py`` works in all cases, even if codemetapy is not installed, and that the command will be available if codemetapy is available.

-To make use of the entrypoint extension, you need to explicitly specify ``python setup.py codemeta --with-entrypoints``.

 If you want to ship your package with the generated ``codemeta.json``, then simply add a line saying ``codemeta.json`` to the file ``MANIFEST.in`` in the root of your project.